-To select items from the 12da file, make the items in the file selectable ( ) using the Layer manager and then select them from the map using the map Select tool .
+To select items from the 12da file, make the items in the file selectable ([[]]) using the Layer manager and then select them from the map using the map Select tool • .
+To select multiple items, press the Ctrl key and tap them using the Select tool • , or use the Rectangle selection - or Polygon selection tools.

-To rotate the data in the map, tap $\diamondsuit$ and then tap the map and drag to rotate the view.
-The $\diamondsuit$ icon in the center of the map indicates the point of orbit.
+To rotate the data in the map, tap � and then tap the map and drag to rotate the view.
+The � icon in the center of the map indicates the point of orbit.

-To review attribute information for entities in a 12da file that have feature types associated with them, select the entities in the map and then tap Review.
-If you selected more than one entity, select it from the list and tap Details.
+To review attribute information for items in a 12da file that have feature types associated with them, select the items in the map and then tap Review.
+If you selected more than one item, select it from the list and tap Details.